gopchandani/qos_synthesis/README.md

 2) Since processing time in the switch affects the one-way trip time, packet size impacts one-way trip time as well.

+Trace2: ProcessingTime_DATA_EMSOFT contains traces using (400B, 512B, 1024B, 1408B) at periods of (10ms, 100ms).
+These are compiled in excel sheets At10ms.xls and At100ms.xls